Willclarkmusic/AIGM-TheEndPoint/docs/UXUI.md

 This is a fixed sidebar with a neo-brutalism style.
 All icons will be a bold, simple design with a thick black drop shadow.

 * **Top Icon:** An icon to navigate to the "Home" page, which houses the friends list and social feed.
 * **Server Icons:** A scrollable list of circular icons representing the servers the user has joined.
 Each icon will have a small, colored dot in the bottom-right corner representing the user's status within that server (Online, Idle, etc.).
+A small pop-up with the server's name appears on hover.
 * **Bottom Icons:**
     * **Plus Button:** Opens a modal for either creating a new server or joining an existing one with a 5-digit code.
     * **Settings Icon:** Clicking this reveals a small popup menu with a **Dark/Light Mode** toggle and a **More Settings** button.
 The "More Settings" button opens a full settings page in the Action Window.